 Online insurance exchanges partner with top companies and provide quotes from many providers so you don't have to contact them individually.
 The marketplace just requires information about your business and the insurance you need, and multiple quotes will be generated from their partners.

-The next step is to compare the quotes and choose which policy and provider works best for your business.
+Always compare the quotes and choose which policy and provider works best for your business.
 Review each quote carefully, ask questions, and perhaps even consult with your advisers.

 Consider the following when comparing quotes: